Bang Bang (My Baby Shot Me Down): Other versions

 Bengali-Pakistani pop singer Alamgir uses the melody of the song in his 1983 release "Mere Lafzo Ki Mehkar Tu" ("You are the fragrance of my words").
 Sung in Urdu, the track features a middle section sung to the tune of the Mary Hopkin hit "Those Were the Days."
 Alamgir also recorded an alternate version with "Bang Bang" in English and "Mere Lafzo" in Urdu; and he is featured on another version with Pakistani pop singer Tina Sani.

 Lady Gaga performed "Bang Bang (My Baby Shot Me Down)" in July 2014 at Jazz at Lincoln Center, for the TV special Cheek to Cheek Live!.
 The live recording was made available as an iTunes/Apple Music bonus track with her collaborative album with Tony Bennett, Cheek to Cheek.
 Gaga's rendition of "Bang Bang" debuted at #1 on Billboard's Jazz Digital Songs Chart and was well received by critics.
 The singer would later include the song in her residency shows and tour performances.

 David Guetta released a version of the song in 2014 as the single "Shot Me Down".
 Alternating between Sinatra's musical arrangement in the verses (sung by Skylar Grey) and driving EDM instrumental breaks, the single was certified gold and platinum in multiple countries.

 Paul Weller covered the song in 2000 on the B side of "He's the Keeper" and on his 2003 rarities collection Fly on the Wall: B Sides & Rarities.

 The 2007 re-release of the Bonzo Dog Doo-Dah Band's 1968 album The Doughnut in Granny's Greenhouse (released as Urban Spaceman in the U.S.) included "Bang Bang" as a bonus track.

-Dua Lipa also covered the song in 2017.
+Caroline Polachek recorded a funky, Jamaican dancehall inspired upbeat cover of "Bang Bang" for the soundtrack of the 2022 film Minions: The Rise of Gru.
+This version has a chorus inspired by the dancehall song "Bam Bam".
+The movie also features a version in Chinese by G.E.M., and several other modern covers of older songs.

-Caroline Polachek recorded a funky, upbeat cover of "Bang Bang" for the soundtrack of the 2022 film Minions: The Rise of Gru, which also features a version in Chinese by G.E.M., and several other modern covers of older songs.
+English experimental act Coil released two covers of the song, a solo guitar version as "Mono" on Worship the Glitch, and a live piano and voice version on Selvaggina, Go Back into the Woods.